MWRuszczycky/pmgame/README.md

 stack exec pmgame
 ```

-Right now the levels and high scores are stored as separate files in their own directory (`dev/`), and there are only three levels (with different colors!) so far.
+Right now the levels and high scores are stored as separate files in their own directory (`dev/`), and there are only four mazes (with different colors!) so far.
 Eventually this will all be reorganized so that proper installations are possible.

 ## Controls